Santa Cruz Recreativo Esporte Clube

 Santa Cruz Recreativo Esporte Clube, commonly known as Santa Cruz, is a Brazilian football team based in Santa Rita, Paraíba state.
 They competed in the Série C twice.

 History

 The club was founded on April 15, 1939.
 They competed in the Série C in 1994 and in 1995, being eliminated in the Second Stage in both editions of the competition.
 Santa Cruz won the Campeonato Paraibano in 1995 and in 1996.
+The club almost ended after some fights with Programa Gol de Placa, the investigation started in 2019 and keeps archived to future expressive investigation.